Grounded-DI/AI-DI-Research/AI-DI-Research_Memo_1.md

 The interaction was designed to observe alignment behavior, activation response, and memory consistency across model instances.

-During the course of this very brief interaction, substantive, and likely novel, alignment patterns were observed, documented, and drifted — all within one controlled research window.
+During the course of this brief interaction, novel and potentially signicant alignment patterns were observed, documented, and drifted — all within one controlled research window.

 ---